davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 ffuf -u http://10.10.10.56/cgi-bin/FUZZ -w /usr/share/seclists/Discovery/Web-Content/raft-large-directories.txt -of csv -o ./raft-cgi-bin-ext.csv -e .cgi,.php,.py,.sh
 ```

-Nearly immediately we can see the new endpoint.
+That command will give us the vulnerable endpoint.

 ```
 user.sh                 [Status: 200, Size: 118, Words: 19, Lines: 8]
 ```

 This can stand as a valuable learning lesson for the future.
 Always, always, always properly enumerate directories - even if the root gives you a 403.
-Each directory should always be put through some directory enumeration tool, such as `ffuf`, so that better coverage can be achieved.
+Each directory should always be put through some directory enumeration tool, such as `ffuf`.

 ## Phase 2: Exploitation

 From here, I kind of cheated a little.
 I used some intuition by looking at the name of the Box and the location of *the only endpoint we found* and assumed that the box was vulnerable to ShellShock.
 So, I looked up some shellshock exploits using `searchsploit` and found a few candidates.
-There were `metasploit` modules for this exploit, but I didn't want to use `metasploit` so I looked for stand alone exploits.
+There were `metasploit` modules for this exploit, but I didn't want to use `metasploit` so I looked for standalone exploits.

 ```bash
 $ searchsploit shellshock